 a.
 Credentials of the Passive House rater/ verifier who will perform testing and verification and letter of intent stating he/ she has been hired to complete the on-site verification process;

 b.
 Credentials of the Certified Passive House Consultant who has provided design, planning, or consulting services;

+3. Embodied carbon analysis as required by section 5.13.4.D and affidavit signed by a Registered Design Professional or Green Building Professional confirming the embodied carbon analysis follows the requirements of 5.13.4.D.

 Certificate of Occupancy Submittal Requirements.
 When applying for a temporary certificate of occupancy for a Green Building Project, the documentation listed in Sections 5.13.6.A and 5.13.6.B above, updated from any previous version to reflect the current Green Building Project design, must be submitted to the Department of Planning and Development.
 The additional documentation listed below must be submitted prior to issuance of a final certificate of occupancy.